jhu-st/cs422_sp24/docs/rd/usab/basics.md

 ![](../../../static/img/usab9.jpg)

-Here are 7 web design fundamentals to adhere to:
+Here are the most prominent web design fundamentals to adhere to:

 ### Logo Placement
 Logos are typically placed on the upper left of the page (in left-to-right languages such as English).